 Optimum Nutrition is a highly regarded supplement producer, renowned for their exacting standards and rigorous quality control.

-Their Instantized BCAA Powder provides 5 grams of branched-chain amino acids in every serving.
+Their Instantized BCAA Powder provides 5 grams of branched-chain amino acids in every serving, and in my experience as a personal trainer, I can say that's a good option for most amateur athletes.

 They use the three most essential amino acids (leucine, isoleucine, and valine) to provide your body with the help it needs to recover from strenuous activity, and build the larger, leaner, and more durable muscles.